RoboticsTeam4904/MotionControl/README.md

 Our abstracting of a path can be broken down into three pieces: the path generator, which produces path segments, which contain path points.
 To implement a new type of path, one simply need implement a generator, which has been generalized and simplified to a remarkable level.

+We have already implemented cubic and quintic splines, as well as a further level of generalization for the generation of *n { n ≤ 5 }*th degree splines.
+Additionally, we've provided a straight-forward arc-based path generator which implements the standard path generator.

 ### Generator

 At its core, a path generator describes the *x* and *y* components of position, velocity, acceleration, and jerk at a given percentage along the path.
 Given this information, we iterate over the path from 0 -> 1, building an ordered list of "features" or path segments.

 ### Segment

 A path segment/feature is defined by a change in curvature above a certain threshold.
 The segment contains individual path points separated by a constant amount.
-As it is feasible that the robot's traversal of the path doesn't line up perfectly with each path point, the path points are stored in a tree map (As of Java 8, it is implemented as a [Red-Black Tree](https://en.wikipedia.org/wiki/Red–black_tree), allowing us to find the path point nearest to a given percentage along the path.
+As it is feasible that the robot's traversal of the path doesn't line up perfectly with each path point, the path points are stored in a tree map (As of Java 8, it is implemented as a [Red-Black Tree](https://en.wikipedia.org/wiki/Red–black_tree)), allowing us to find the path point nearest to a given percentage along the path.
 This is vital to the ability to translate from the abstract path to a trajectory as is described later.

-### Path Types
+## Trajectory